Global backlash grows against Trump's immigration order

 She expressed her concerns to Trump during a phone call and reminded him that the Geneva Conventions require the international community to take in war refugees on humanitarian grounds, the spokesman added.

-Trump said his order, which indefinitely bans refugees from Syria, was "not a Muslim ban", though he added he would seek to prioritise Christian refugees fleeing the country.
+Trump said his order, which indefinitely bans refugees from Syria, was "not a Muslim ban", though he added he would seek to prioritize Christian refugees fleeing the country.

-Washington's Arab allies, including the Gulf states and Egypt, were mostly silent.
+The Arab League - whose members include many of the countries included in the ban as well as allies of Washington such as Saudi Arabia, Egypt and Jordan - expressed deep concern and said the restrictions were unjustified.

-But some members of the parliament said Iraq should retaliate with similar measures against the United States.
+But some members of its parliament said Baghdad should retaliate with similar measures against the United States.

 IRAN VOWS TO RESPOND